ParkJeongHo-code/DriverDNN-classification-of-cancer-driver-gene/README.md

 # DriverDNN: classification-of-cancer-driver-gene
-this project is classification of specific cancer driver gene.
+Goal of this project is classification of specific cancer driver gene.
 In our study, we classify BRCA, PAAD and BLCA cancer driver gene by deep neural network.

 # training by DriverDNN